ergest/sql_patterns/Book/chap2.md

 Granularity comes in two flavors: *fine grain* and *coarse grain*.

-A finely grained table means a high level of detail, like one row per transaction.
+A *finely grained* table means a high level of detail like one row per transaction at the millisecond level.

-A coarse grained table means a low level of detail like count of all transactions in a day.
+A *coarse grained* table means a low level of detail like count of all transactions per day, week or month.

-Granularity is usually expressed as the number of unique rows for each column or combination of columns.
+Granularity is usually expressed as the column (or combination of columns) that makes up a unique row.

-For example the `users` table has one row per user.
+For example the `users` table has one row per user id specified by the `id` column.
+This is also known as the primary key of the table.
 That is the finest grain on it.

-The `post_history` table, on the other hand, contains a log of all the changes that a user performs on a post on a given date and time.
+The `post_history` table, on the other hand, contains a log of all the activities a user performs on a post on a given date and time.
 Therefore the granularity is one row per user, per post, per timestamp.

-The `comments` table contains a log of all the comments on a post by a user on a given date so its granularity is also one row per user, per post, per date.
+The `comments` table contains a log of all the comments on a post by a user on a given date so its granularity is also one row per user, per post, per timestamp.

 The `votes` table contains a log of all the upvotes and downvotes on a post on a given date.
-It has separate rows for upvotes and downvotes so its granularity is one row per post, per vote type, per date.
+It has separate rows for upvotes and downvotes so its granularity is one row per post, per vote type, per timestamp.

 To find a table's granularity you either read the documentation, or if that doesn't exist, you make an educated guess and check.
 Trust but verify.
 Real world data is messy